d-lucero/proposal-automation-workflow/README.md

 Portfolio Demonstration Project

-This project demonstrates a practical proposal automation workflow and is intended as an example of how proposal preparation processes can be redesigned to improve efficiency and consistency.
+This project demonstrates a practical proposal automation workflow and is intended as an example of how proposal preparation processes can be redesigned to improve efficiency, consistency, and client responsiveness.